benjaminpsinclair/Netdisco-2023-Advisory/README.md

 Note: There are other ways to inject a payload into the System Name without creating a pseudo device and requiring an admin login.

-For example an attacker may set up SNMP on their machine and inserts a Java Script payload as the Device Name, as in the configuration file below:
+For example an attacker may set up SNMP on their machine and insert a Java Script payload as the Device Name, as in the configuration file below:

 <img width="713" alt="SNMPconf" src="https://github.com/benjaminpsinclair/Netdisco-2023-Advisory/assets/93361940/5f2cf608-4f35-473a-a306-645be0ab5d48">

 To inject the payload into Netdisco it is possible to submit a discovery request for the attacker controlled IP.
-This can be done by enticing an administrator with a valid session can be enticed into clicking on a link that utilises the Open Redirect vulnerability from CVE 2023-37624, for example; 'https://netdiscoexample.host///attacker.host/csrf.html', where netdiscoexample.host is the Netdisco URL and attacker.host/csrf.html hosts the following HTML:
+This can be done by enticing an administrator with a valid session into clicking on a link that utilises the Open Redirect vulnerability from CVE 2023-37624.
+For example; 'https://netdiscoexample.host///attacker.host/csrf.html', where netdiscoexample.host is the Netdisco URL and attacker.host/csrf.html is a malicious link containing the following HTML:

 ```html
 <body onload="document.form.submit()">